-Exploration Activities: Texas Association of Future Educators; Family, Teach a community Career, & Community Leaders of America education class; volunteer as a teaching assistant.
+Exploration Activities: Texas Association of Future Educators; Family, Career, & Community Leaders of America Work Based Learning Activities: Teach a community education class; volunteer as a teaching assistant. --- --

 The Early Learning program of study focuses on early childhood education, which consists of instructing and supporting preschool and early elementary school students in activities that promote social, physical and intellectual growth as well as in basic elements of science, art, music, and literature.
 This program of study introduces CTE concentrators to tasks necessary for planning, directing, and coordinating activities for young children.